g1parkhi/cse15l-lab-reports/Lab_Report_5.md

 As shown on the image above, I searched for 'a' and the status columns were made at the left edge of the screen.

 Usage)
-The usage of option '-J' is that creates a status column at the left side of the vsCode screen, making the matches between the search words and texts far more visible and noticeable.
+The usage of option '-J' is that it creates a status column at the left side of the vsCode screen, making the matches between the search words and texts far more visible and noticeable.
 The reason '-J' command is useful is because it not only highlights the search results but alerts the user where the search results were yielded.